datacarpentry/spreadsheets-socialsci/index.md

-Data Carpentry's teaching is hands-on, so participants are encouraged to use their own computers to ensure the proper setup of tools for an efficient workflow. <br>**These lessons assume no prior knowledge of the skills or tools.**
+Data Carpentry's teaching is hands-on, so participants are encouraged to use their own computers to ensure the proper setup of tools for an efficient workflow.

-To get started, follow the directions in the "[Setup](learners/setup.md)" tab to download data to your computer and follow any installation instructions.

-#### Prerequisites

-This lesson requires a working copy of spreadsheet software, such as Microsoft Excel or LibreOffice or OpenOffice.org (see more details in "[Setup](learners/setup.md)").
-<br>To most effectively use these materials, please make sure to install
-everything *before* working through this lesson.
+**These lessons assume no prior knowledge of the skills or tools.**

+To ensure a smooth start to the workshop, please prepare the required data and software by following the [Setup instructions](learners/setup.md) provided below.

 ::::::::::::::::::::::::::::::::::::::::::::::::::